 By visiting northern Norway during the winter months, it is very likely you will experience the northern light phenomenon (aurora borealis).
-Seeing the northern lights should be on your bucket list.
-Staring up at the sky, watching the green and purple lights dance, can really take your breath away.
+Seeing the northern lights really should be on your bucket list.
+Staring up at the sky, watching the green and purple lights dancing can really take your breath away.

 Life is not measured by the number breaths we take, but by the moments that takes our breath away.

 Northern Norway is also great to visit during the summer months.
 In the summer you can experience the midnight sun, hike amazing mountains, and do coastal activities such as kayaking, boating, kiting or surfing.
 Northern Norway is Norway’s largest region, and you would have to drive for a long time to get through it all.
 Luckily, there are so many possibilities in the different areas of Northern Norway, that you can easily stay in one place for weeks, never wanting to leave.

 Our favorite places and attractions in Northern Norway are:

 - Whale safaris

 - Northern lights

 If Northern Norway sounds like the place for you, check out our travel guides about Northern Norway.

 The Eastern part of Norway harbors a lot of culture rich cities, and is by far the most populous region in Norway.
 Over half the population lives on this side of the country.
 Even though there are a lot of bigger cities in the east, there are also great nature experiences to be found.
 Going a bit north or west in Eastern Norway, you will find glaciers and wild mountains areas such as Rondane.
 Norway’s tallest mountain, Galdhøpiggen (2469m), is located in this region, just a few hours outside of the capital Oslo.
 Some of the attractions worth seeing in Eastern Norway are:

 We have yet to release any travel guides from Eastern Norway, but they are coming soon.
 Stay tuned!